nixlim/CV/README.md

 I tend to pick things up fairly quickly and I like to prepare ahead whenever possible.
 I picked up the details of Saudi legal system within a couple of months and started learning about it prior to actually taking up the post.

-I also learned [STUFF AT THE MAKERS ACADEMY AT AN AMAZING SPEED, you would not really believe me if I told you - to be filled in later.]
+I also learned how to build web apps with Java and Spring in about a week as part of a team that delivered the project in 5 days.

 #### Focused under pressure